Sequestering Carbon Through Conversation and Community Burning: Converting Forest Fuels to Biochar

 Led by The Nature Conservancy in Idaho and USDA Boise National Forest, the effort to plant forest seedlings has been focused on restoration of lands damaged by the 2016 Pioneer Fire.
 “Along with reducing greenhouse gases and sequestering carbon, as the seedlings grow they will improve wildlife habitat and help the land heal from impacts of the fire,” says Bas Hargrove, Senior Policy Advisor for The Nature Conservancy, who has been on the Challenge planning team since the beginning.
 “Ensuring these forests recover and grow means they will continue to provide opportunities for current and future generations of Idahoans.”

 In 2020 and 2021, to support the urban tree planting program the City and TVCN hosted community tree distribution events in partnership with Boise Farmers Market.
 The partnership successfully distributed hundreds of trees to residents and raised awareness about the Challenge.
 In 2022, the urban program evolved into the Boise Tree Captains, based on a model developed by Root Nashville in Tennessee.
-Over 20 Boise residents were recruited and trained in basic tree care and to identify areas within their own neighborhoods that could use more trees.
+To date, over 50 Boise residents were recruited and trained in basic tree care and to identify areas within their own neighborhoods that could use more trees.
 “My job as a tree captain is looking for neighborhoods that don’t have as many trees, knocking on doors and talking to people about their yard,” says Tree Captain Cameron Weller.
 “I work with the (City of Boise) and the residents to create a plan that will help their tree survive and look great.”

-So far, the Captains have located homes for over 100 trees in neighborhoods across Boise that will benefit from increased tree canopy to reduce urban heat and improve health and wellbeing of these neighborhoods.
+So far, the Captains have located homes for over 300 trees in neighborhoods across Boise that will benefit from increased tree canopy to reduce urban heat and improve health and wellbeing of these neighborhoods.

 Urban forests provide many benefits for communities besides carbon sequestration – reduced urban heat and lower peak season summer energy bills, improved quality of life, resilience to storms, jobs, and air quality benefits.
 In Boise, maintaining the urban tree canopy supports thousands of jobs and adds over $600 million into the economy.
 Additionally, Boise’s trees provide an estimated $500,000 in stormwater benefit, $300,000 in reduced summer energy use and $3.3 million in air quality benefits each year, benefitting the health of the community and saving both residents and the city significant money.